Jfontus/2015_2016_ORS_IVALab/README.md

-# This repository contains shared code for our work in the IVA Lab for the Fall 2015 & Spring 2016 semester in the IVA Lab
+# This repository contains shared code for our ORS project for the Fall 2015 & Spring 2016 semesters in the IVA Lab